|Robert H. Milroy|

-June 14, 1962 – The Evergreen Courant reported that Mrs. Mamie A. Ellis of Evergreen, Ala. had ended her long retirement at the close of the previous school year.
+June 14, 1962 – The Evergreen Courant reported that Mamie A. Ellis of Evergreen, Ala. had ended her long career by retiring at the close of the previous school year.
 She’d taught in Conecuh County schools for 23 years and had also taught for several years at the old Baptist Orphanage in Evergreen.
 She began teaching in 1915 at Flat Rock, Effie and Ivey schools, taught for 20 years at Repton Elementary and a year at Brooklyn.

 June 14, 1963 - Duke Snider of the New York Mets hit his 400th career home run.

 June 14, 1964 - The St. Louis Cardinals traded Ernest Broglio for Chicago Cub Lou Brock.

 June 14, 1966 – The Vatican abolished the Index of Prohibited Books.
 Officially known as the Index Librorum Prohibitorum, the Index was made up of books that Roman Catholics were forbidden to read for fear of endangering their faith or their morals.
 The first formal index, called the Pauline Index, was published in 1559 by Pope Paul IV, but the church's practice of censoring or forbidding books had been going on for over a thousand years by that time.